lmiguelvargasf/planner/README.md

     pdm run start
     ```

-6. Open a web browser and navigate to [`localhost:8000`](http://localhost:8000).
-The follwing response should be seen:
+6. Access the application by clicking on the following link: [`localhost:8000`](http://localhost:8000).
+The following response should be seen:
     ```
     {"status": "up"}
     ```